 Playa Conchal, translated from Spanish as Shell Beach, is well-regarded as one of the best beaches in Costa Rica.
 It is famous for its pink sand, made such by the minuscule pink shell fragments that make up the beach.
 Because of its fame, expect a crowd when visiting Playa Conchal.

 Playa Grande must also make it to your beach hopping list.
 Best known for its huge appeal to novice and expert surfers, this beach attracts visitors who travel to ride Costa Rica’s waves.

 Of course, no beach tour is complete without Playa Tamarindo in it.
 From surfing, swimming to picnicking – this sweet spot has a little of everything.

 8. Stand Up Paddling

-For anyone who likes the calmness of flat waters and the beauty of the clear skies, stand up paddling should be on your list of things to do in Tamarindo.
-This relaxed activity is perfect for both kids and adults.
+For anyone who likes the calmness of flat waters and the beauty of the clear skies, stand-up paddling should be on your list of things to do in Tamarindo.
+This relaxing activity is perfect for both kids and adults.

-Surf shops in Tamarindo offer paddle board lessons and equipments.
-Your experienced guide will teach you the basics of balancing, paddling and turning so that you can be comfortably standing on your board in record time.
+Surf shops in Tamarindo offer paddleboard lessons and equipment.
+Your experienced guide will teach you the basics of balancing, paddling, and turning so that you can be comfortable standing on your board in record time.